-The left-wing media sealed their fate with their behavior last year.
-Their credibility has been severely damaged, and we can put an end to their credibility once and for all.
-For years, the liberal media have been able to mislead and deceive us with their biased brand of news reporting.
+The Social Justice Warrior media sealed their fate in 2012 And 2016 Their credibility has been severely damaged, and we can put an end to their credibility once and for all.
+For years, the Social Justice Warrior media have been able to mislead and deceive us with their biased brand of news reporting.

 Plus ENTERTAINMENT News

 ABC Ignores New Benghazi Revelations Showing Disengaged Obama

 While the NBC and CBS morning shows on Friday both covered troubling Thursday testimony from outgoing Defense Secretary Leon Panetta that revealed President Obama's lack of engagement during the Benghazi terrorist attack, ABC's Good Morning America completely ignored the story.
 In addition, none of the networks mentioned the testimony on their Thursday evening newscasts.